 Race discrimination is prohibited by our equality legislation.
 Here is a brief guide.

-Race is defined as colour, nationality and ethnic or national origins.
-The definition of “race” in the Equality Act 2010 is non-exhaustive though, and also has been held to include, for example, caste.
+Under our anti race discrimination laws, The definition of “race” in the Equality Act 2010 is non-exhaustive though, and also has been held to include, for example, caste.